TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/XmlSitemap/Index.rst

 How to setup routing for the XML sitemap
 ========================================

-You can use the PageType decorator to map the page type to a fixed suffix (e.g. :samp:`sitemap.xml`).
+You can use the PageType decorator to map the page type to a fixed suffix.
+This allows you to expose the sitemap with a readable URL, e.g. :samp:`https://example.com/sitemap.xml`.

 .. code-block:: yaml